 Artist contact (no: Artistkontakt)

-Previous experience in the role is highly valued.
-This volunteer group often fills up quickly, and we recommend that you sign up for other volunteer roles.
+This volunteer group fills up quickly, so we recommend that you also apply for other volunteer roles.
 Previous experience in similar roles is an advantage, and proficiency in Norwegian and/or English is a prerequisite.
-Suitable candidates will be contacted for a short interview.
+Suitable candidates will be contacted for a brief interview.

 For many students, the Bergen International Festival coincides with a busy exam schedule.
-There are still many students who wish to volunteer with us, so it's now possible to become a student volunteer!
+There are still many students who wish to volunteer with us, even if they don’t have a lot of time to spare.

 What do you get as a volunteer at the festival?

-- Two free tickets that can be used whenever you want during the festival period (one ticket for Student volunteers), and a 30% discount on other tickets
+- Two complimentary tickets that can be used at your convenience during the festival period (one ticket for Student volunteers), and a 30% discount on other tickets

 - Kick-off and after-party

 What does the festival expect from you?

-- That you work between 20 and 25 hours before and / or during the festival period (12 hours for student volunteers)
+- You work between 20 and 25 hours before and/or during the festival period (12 hours for Student volunteers)

-- That you are friendly and professional towards the audience, volunteers and other staff
+- You are friendly and professional when interacting with the audience, fellow volunteers, and other staff

-- That you are punctual and sober when meeting to your shifts, wearing the festival t-shirt and ID around your neck
+- You arrive on time and sober for your shifts, wearing the festival T-shirt and ID badge around your neck